calder/rust-goldenfile/README.md

 ## Contributing

-Feel free to submit pull requests for new and better differs or anything else that's missing!
+Feel free to submit pull requests for new and better differs or other improvements!
+Run `scripts/install-git-hooks` to install pre-commit test and formatting hooks.

 This project follows the Rust community's [Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).